Srivatsanb123/Coderunner/README.md

 }
 ```

-## The backend runs the code securely and returns the output/error.
+> The backend safely runs the submitted code using sandboxed execution in a Go-powered environment and returns the output or any error encountered.

+---

 ## 🌐 Frontend Overview

 Built with **Vite** and **React**, the frontend provides:

-- Code editor interface (powered by `react-ace`)
+* Code editor interface (powered by `react-ace`)
-- Theme toggles (dark/light)
+* Theme toggles (dark/light)
-- Save/Load code in/from file
+* Save/Load code to/from file
-- Multiple test case support
+* Multiple test case support

 ---